amsterdata/retrieval_importance/README.md

 #### Mitigating the Impact of Noise in the Retrieval Corpus

- * The experiments for **question answering on the WikiFact relations with synthetic noise** are implemented in [wikifact.py](wikifact.py), where one has to supply the argument  ``-s noise`` to specify the scenario where we add noise to the retrieval corpus.
+ * The experiments for **question answering on the noisy WikiFact relations** are implemented in [wikifact.py](wikifact.py), where one has to supply the argument  ``-s noise`` to specify the scenario where we add noise to the retrieval corpus.

 #### Application to GPT-3.5